ba32107/dotnet-chrome-native-messaging/docs/Chrome.NativeMessaging.md

     return JsonConvert.SerializeObject(response);
 });
 ```
 This does not make sense at all: the value you return in the message handler  is automatically sent back to Chrome, as a reply to the received message.
-You don't have to (and should not) invoke `host.Send` yourself in the message handler.
+You don't have to (and should not) invoke `host.Send` in the message handler.

 The correct way to use the `Send` methods is to invoke them outside of the listening loops (typically as a result of some event you observe on the machine).
-However, Chrome will __only__ receive those messages if there is an open connection between Chrome and the host.
+However, Chrome will __only__ receive these messages if there is an open connection between Chrome and the host.
+See the [Examples](https://github.com/ba32107/dotnet-chrome-native-messaging/blob/master/docs/Examples.md#long-lived-connection) page for more information.

 ### FAQ

 #### Why doesn't this library do the JSON parsing for me?
 Depending on your use-case, you might have a number of different JSON schemas in your application.
-For example, you might have an `action` field, and depending what value the Chrome extension sends in this field, the additional JSON fields might be completely different.
+For example, you might have an `action` field, and depending on what value the Chrome extension sends in this field, the additional JSON fields might be completely different.

 Implementing a single, typed message handler is not possible with multiple JSON schemas.
-In order to provide the most flexibility, JSON serialization / deserialization is left up to the user.
+In order to provide the most flexibility, JSON serialization / deserialization is left up to you.

 #### Why aren't there any `StopListening` methods?
-If the connection between Chrome and the host is closed from the host side (if for example the program terminates before Chrome disconnects), Chrome will mark it as a Native Messaging Host error.
+If the connection between Chrome and the host is closed from the host side (if for example the program terminates before Chrome disconnects), Chrome will mark that as a Native Messaging Host error.
 The host is not supposed to disconnect from Chrome and there is no clean way to do it - therefore stopping the listening loop is not implemented.

 #### How exactly does each method work?
-Please refer to the XML documentation.
+Please refer to the XML documentation to learn more.